sakshi-vats/study-app/README.md

 # Study App
 An android app targeted towards students to access their course work, video lectures, written notes and relevant information.
+The content is stored on a third party app.

 ## Features
 Integrated video player